Development and Validation of Interatomic Potential for Sc and Al-Sc Alloys: Thermodynamics, Solidification, and Intermetallic Ordering: Computational Methodology

 The Al parameters are taken from the standard 2NN--MEAM formalism originally developed by Lee and Baskes for fcc Al.\cite{lee2003semiempirical} These parameters were later refined and extensively validated for solid--liquid coexistence by Zaeem and co-workers \cite{asadi2015two}, who employed the coexistence method in LAMMPS to recover the melting point of Al ($T_\mathrm{m}\approx 925$~K), latent heat, expansion upon melting, radial distribution functions, and solid--liquid interface free energies and anisotropy, all in close agreement with experiment.
 Since then, the same Al potential has been applied across a wide range of studies by Mahata et. al. for homogeneous nucleation in undercooled Al melts and the determination of critical nuclei sizes and nucleation rates,\cite{mahata2018understanding, mahata2019size, mahata2019effects, mahata2020insights, mahata2024bridging} the role of twinning and solidification defects during rapid quenching and subsequent deformation of nanocrystalline Al,\cite{mahata2019evolution} and the influence of defects on mechanical behavior in directionally solidified Al--Cu alloys.\cite{mahata2022modified, mahata2019effects} Collectively, these works confirm that the Al 2NN--MEAM set is robust for describing both equilibrium and nonequilibrium solidification processes, and we therefore adopt it unchanged as the elemental reference for Al--Sc alloy fitting.

 For the Al--Sc binary, we follow the established 2NN--MEAM alloying strategy used in Al--Mg.\cite{kim2009atomistic} Specifically, we choose the L1$_2$ (Al$_3$Sc) reference, set the binary cohesive parameter to a composition--weighted average corrected by the heat of formation of the reference structure, and assign screening parameters as summarized in Table~\ref{tab:meam_binary}.
 Calibration of B1/B2 formation energies and elastic targets was performed using a simple in--house Python driver (NumPy/SciPy) interfaced with LAMMPS, which works similar to MPCv4 reported previously \cite{mahata2022modified, barrett2016meam}.
 The heat of formation used above is negative, so the \(-\Delta H_f\) correction increases the effective $E_c$ of the fictitious L1$_2$ reference.
-Screening follows the binary convention of keeping mixed-triplet $C_{\min}$ lower than elemental values (here 0.36 vs.\ 0.49) while using a universal $C_{\max}=2.8$, which stabilizes alloy environments while retaining elemental accuracy.\cite{kim2009atomistic}
+Screening follows the binary convention of keeping mixed-triplet $C_{\min}$ lower than elemental values (here 0.36 vs.\ 0.49) while using a universal $C_{\max}=2.8$, which stabilizes alloy environments and preserves elemental accuracy \cite{kim2009atomistic}.
+The screening parameters listed in Table~2 follow the established 2NN--MEAM hierarchy widely used in prior alloy studies (e.g., Al--Mg, Al--Cu, Al--Ni) and in our own previous work on Al binary systems~\cite{mahata2022modified}.
+Consistent with this methodology, the mixed-triplet screening terms ($C_{\min}$) were varied within a physically motivated range of 0.30--0.50, and the binary equilibrium distance $r_e$ was adjusted within $\pm 5\%$ of the elemental average.
+Parameter choices outside these bounds degraded one or more of the key benchmarks---including L1$_2$ formation enthalpy, B2 stability, and elastic constants---whereas the final selections provided the best simultaneous agreement with formation energies, elastic properties, and liquid mixing thermodynamics.